celestarminefun/celestar-mod-menu/README.md

 #### Requirements
 - A `.txt` file
 - The exact filename of the texture from the game's assets
-- The Data URI of the new texture which must be 32 x 32 pixels
+- The Data URI of the new texture.
+The image must be 32 x 32 pixels.

 #### File Format
 The format is simply `filename.png>data:image/png;base64,<image-data>`